We’re glad to have you in the festival! We’ve put together the following set up information and tips to help make your day an enjoyable one!

 Yes, you may.
 Canopies must be 12’ x 12’ or smaller: no large event tents.
 When setting up any canopies, please observe the line locations marked with grass paint and flags.
 Do not put tents and tent pegs in the ground where a line location is indicated.
 VERY IMPORTANT: Use small 6” tent pegs ONLY.

 Are there any restrictions on what I can sell?

 This is an arts festival.
 Artists may sell their artwork.
 All artwork must be handcrafted and suitable for family audiences.
 Mass manufactured items may not be sold (other than prints made from your own original artwork).
 Food items may not be sold (other than by our contracted food vendors).

 Can I sell food at my booth?

 No, food items may not be sold.

 How much will I sell?

 There is no guarantee that you will sell any thing.
 Some artists sell a lot and others sell less.
 Variables include: what you’re selling, the price you’re asking, and people’s mood and size of their pocketbooks that day.
-The nice thing is that your spot is free and you’ve gotten valuable exposure.
 We recommend that you bring business cards for your table.

 Is there coffee in the morning?